Luca-bn/COURSERA-ALGORITHMS-AND-DATA-STRUCTURES-SPECIALIZATION/README.md

 ![image](https://user-images.githubusercontent.com/38851602/219869962-97129186-7ed2-4484-ba97-8efd232e814f.png)

+<h2><a href="https://github.com/LucaBuono/COURSERA-ALGORITHMS-AND-DATA-STRUCTURES-SPECIALIZATION/wiki">COURSE NOTES (ITA)</a></h2>
+For the notes related to arguments covered in this specialization, go to wiki section.

 <h1><a href="https://www.coursera.org/specializations/data-structures-algorithms">Data Structures and Algorithms Specialization</a></h1>

 Master Algorithmic Programming Techniques.
 Advance your Software Engineering or Data Science Career by Learning Algorithms through Programming and Puzzle Solving.
 Ace coding interviews by implementing each algorithmic challenge in this Specialization.
 Apply the newly-learned algorithmic techniques to real-life problems, such as analyzing a huge social network or sequencing a genome of a deadly pathogen.